All dealings involving High Risk Biologicals must receive approval from the VU-IBC before work can commence at Victoria University.

 It is essential that you carefully read and follow the instructions on the forms.
 To avoid unnecessary delays, all forms must be submitted using the current version below.
 The Chief Investigator must forward the following documents to the IBC Executive Officer:

-- one (1) original application signed and authorised by all relevant parties
+- one (1) electronic application signed and authorised by all relevant parties.

 Applications will not be processed without the appropriate authorisation.

-All electronic and hard copies of forms that require IBC approval must be submitted prior to the Agenda cut-off date to be considered at the following committee meeting (VU login required off-campus).
+All electronic copies of forms that require IBC approval must be submitted prior to the Agenda cut-off date to be considered at the following committee meeting (VU login required off-campus).